 Choosing between the kits relies on more than just your budget, however.
 If you’re more interested in the intricacies of your ancestry and genealogy, then the affordable $99 USD kit should cater to your needs.

-However, if you’re more keen on developing an understanding of the implications of your unique DNA profile on your health and wellness, then the more expensive kit should serve your purpose.
+However, if you’re more keen on developing an understanding of the implications of your unique DNA profile on your health risks and wellness, then the more expensive kit should serve your purpose.

 Unlike Ancestry and MyHeritage, 23andMe does not offer a free trial membership.
 What they do provide interested individuals is a demo account that guides them through what they might be able to do once they take the test.

 All of the available DNA testing services bring you a range of tools that you can use to further enhance the meaning and relevance of your results.
 These resources are available on their platforms and are free to use as long as you take their test and become a part of the database.

 23andMe has numerous tools that it offers its users to assist them in their personal genealogical research.
 These include: